CNMAT/CNMAT-MMJSS/README.md

 Please make sure to install Arduino environment, found [here](http://arduino.googlecode.com/files/arduino-1.0.5-r2-windows.zip)

-The Esplora will not respond well to hot-plugging (unplugging and re-plugging) in general for the course, but this problem is much larger on Windows.
-The best idea is to follow the Esplora guidelines below.
+In the Windows version of Max, the application will not respond well to hot plugging (unplugging and re-plugging).
+The easiest way to avoid this issue is to follow the Esplora guidelines below.
+Mac users are encouraged to follow the same guidelines in the event of any issues arising from hot plugging.

 **Esplora Guidelines**